qusers/qsource/README.md

 The code is in the process of being reorganized and cleaned-up according to best coding practices.

+We are documenting the code using doxygen.
+To generate the doxygen documentation do:

+    cd documentation/manuals/developers
+	doxygen DoxygenConfigFortran

-Some basic rules taken from the gromacs developers team follow.
+Some basic development rules taken from the **gromacs** developers team follow.

 Coding Standards